 Alum Authors 2020

-The 2020 Alumnae/i Authors event will be virtual, on Saturday, May 30, at 4 pm (EST).
+The 2020 Alumnae/i Authors was held virtually May 30.
 Books by participating authors that are available through your BMC Bookshop are featured below.

-In addition to titles listed below, these BMC alum will also be participating in the celebration:
+In addition to titles listed below, these BMC alum also participated in the celebration:

 Olya Samilenko ’75 - Snow Goose Chronicles